Jafar Hassan: Early life and education

 Jafar Hassan was born in 1968.
 Hassan graduated with a diplôme d'études supérieures and a Ph.D. in Political Sciences and International Economics from the Graduate Institute of International and Development Studies in Geneva.
 He also holds graduate degrees from Harvard University Kennedy School of Government, Boston University and a bachelor of arts degree from the American University in Paris.

 In 2020, Hassan was awarded the Gold and Silver Star of Japan's Order of the Rising Sun for strengthening ties between Jordan and Japan.

 Career

 After joining Jordan's foreign service in 1991, Hassan was posted abroad to Washington D.C. and Geneva.
 From 2006 to 2009, he was director of the International Affairs Department at the Royal Hashemite Court.
-He was appointed as Minister of Planning and International Cooperation in 2009, a position he held until 2013.
+He was appointed Minister of Planning and International Cooperation in 2009, a position he held until 2013.

 In 2014, he became chief of staff of the office of Jordan's King Abdullah II.
 In 2018, he was appointed deputy prime minister for economic affairs, and tasked with implementing reforms to cut public debt.
 In 2021, he became director of the office of the king.